 The Book of Hebrews tells us the blood of Yahushua is the Blood of the Everlasting Covenant.
-The passages in Psalms tell us the same covenant that was made with Abraham, was confirmed for a Law, and also for an Everlasting Covenant between Yahuweh and His people, including those grafted-in to Israel.
+The passages in Psalms 105:8-10 tell us the same covenant that was made with Abraham, was confirmed for a Law, and also for an Everlasting Covenant between Yahuweh and His people, including Gentiles grafted-in by Messiah.

-If we have been grafted-in to the New and Everlasting Covenant by faith in Yahushua, then we have now become part of the Tree of the commonwealth of Israel; we are thus held accountable for walking in the provisions of the Everlasting Covenant!
+If we have been grafted-in to the New and Everlasting Covenant by faith in Yahushua, then we have now become part of the Tree of the commonwealth of Israel (Romans 11; Ephesians 2); we are thus held accountable for walking in the provisions of the Everlasting Covenant!

 There is an obscure man seen in Scripture, whose life has become a prophetic message for us today.

-Kemuel, whose name means “arisen, established or accomplished by God,” was an Ephraimite, chosen by Moses to be the leader of the tribe of Ephraim who would divide the promised land (prophetically the ‘inheritance’) among the tribes of Israel (Numbers 34:18, 24).
+Kemuel, whose name means “arisen, established or accomplished by God,” was an Ephraimite, chosen by Moses to be the leader of the tribe of Ephraim, who was to divide the promised land [prophetically the ‘inheritance’] among the tribes of Israel (Numbers 34:18, 24).

 Kemuel was the son of Shiphtan, whose name is derived from the Hebrew word shaphat meaning ‘judge’ or ‘judgment.’
-‘Thus we see that Kemuel was the ‘Son of Judgment,’ reminding us of 1Cor 11:31: “If we would judge ourselves (now), we should not be judged (later).”
+‘Thus we see that Kemuel was the ‘Son of Judgment,’ reminding us of 1Corinthians 11:31: “If we would judge ourselves [now], we should not be judged [later].”